return to Home page

 GRAVESITE

-The final resting place of Abba Hillel Silver Mayfield Cemetery, Cleveland Heights, Ohio
+The final resting place of Abba Hillel Silver ● Mayfield Cemetery, Cleveland Heights, Ohio

-Abba Hillel Silver is buried in the southwestern corner of Mayfield Cemetery in Cleveland Heights, only two miles from The Temple at University Circle that he served for 46 years.
-The wide, deep plot is the largest and most simple in this 120-year old 20-acre cemetery.
+The wide, deep plot is the largest and most simple in this 130-year old cemetery.
 In the center of the plot, under a magnolia tree, is the monument: a boulder.

 More about this boulder

-n his grave stone (shown below) is, in Hebrew, "O Lord, my Rock and my Redeemer."
+On his grave stone (shown below) is, in Hebrew, "O Lord, my Rock and my Redeemer."
 The boulder is surely a reference to

 Rock of Israel.
-"Tzur Yisroel" - Rock of Israel were also the words that were the first spoken at his funeral service..
+"Tzur Yisroel" - Rock of Israel were also the words that were the first spoken at his funeral service.

-A 1997 story in the Cleveland Jewish News, found in their new online archive, said that the boulder was brought here from Israel.
-While speaking to Mina Kulber, whose memories of The Temple go back to the 1940s, we learned that after the story had been published Abba Hillel Silver's son Raphael wrote her that he had arranged for the boulder to be brought to the gravesite and that it was from southern Ohio - not from Israel.
-The pink granite boulder weighs about 15 tons.
-Such rocks, carried from far north by glacial ice perhaps 10,000 years ago, are more than 500 million years old.
+A 1997 story in the Cleveland Jewish News, found in their online archive, said that the boulder was brought here from Israel.
+While speaking to Mina Kulber, whose memories of The Temple go back to the 1940s, we learned that after the story had been published Abba Hillel Silver's son Raphael wrote her that he had arranged for the boulder to be brought to the gravesite and that it was from Ohio - not from Israel.

 ABBA HILLEL SILVER